-After a successful business, government and civic career, Jim has returned to the western Maine mountains, where he grew up, and is directing his energy to revitalizing rural communities while operating the Wilfong Family Tree Farm in Stow.
+After a successful business, government and civic career, Jim has returned to the western Maine mountains, where he grew up, and is directing his energy to revitalizing rural communities while operating the Wilfong Family Tree Farm in Stow, a town of 385 people.

 Before retiring, Jim was an entrepreneur in the winter and outdoor sports business, both in the United States and in the export market, and was board chair of Innovative Applied Sciences, a software engineering company.
 He has served as a director of the Small Business Exporter’s Association; as a member of VET-Force, an advocacy group promoting veteran-owned businesses, and as entrepreneur in residence at the Kauffman Foundation.